 The third and final trimester of pregnancy is the one where things suddenly start to feel a lot more real!

 The chances are you’ll now be on a countdown to the big day and busying yourself with preparing your little one’s nursery and packing your hospital bag.
+You could be packing pink or blue clothes if you’ve had a gender test or perhaps white if it’s going to be a surprise!
 Preparing for labour can be overwhelming so make sure you use your time wisely during this trimester and spread tasks out to ensure you don’t end up burning out before the big day.

 If you are working, by now, you should have a plan in place with your employer regarding maternity leave.
 Remember, whilst some women choose to wait until the last minute before beginning their maternity leave; you are entitled to request that your absence starts any time after the 29-week mark.
 Starting your maternity leave a little earlier could be really useful in helping make the last month or two of your pregnancy as relaxed as possible; allowing you to get plenty of rest while you still can.

 Most first-time mums embark on antenatal classes at around the 30-week mark to learn more about what lies ahead.
 The NHS has a directory to allow you to find services local to you but if mobility issues are making travel difficult at this point, don’t despair: there are online antenatal classes available too.
 For example, Another Place offers free antenatal classes online.

 However, as is always the case with general resources, do be aware that the information you read might not be specific to your condition, so it’s always worth speaking to your midwife too.
 “Some trusts and health boards are actually beginning to phase out physical antenatal classes and are moving them online, so it’s worth checking your own Trust’s way of doing things,” explains specialist midwife Lauren Kearney.